DENISE CARUSO (THE AUTHORIZED BIOGRAPHY)

 I resigned the NYT to pursue a dream project that I’d been thinking about and designing for a couple of years: a non-profit that I incorporated in February 2000, called The Hybrid Vigor Institute.

-In the same way that I was ahead of the curve with digital media technology, I believe Hybrid Vigor is just as far ahead of its time in its quest to move science and research into the 21st century, via interdisciplinary research and collaboration.
+In the same way that I was ahead of the curve with digital media technology, Hybrid Vigor was just as far ahead of its time in its quest to move science and research into the 21st century, via interdisciplinary research and collaboration.
 My interests were quickly drawn to issues around assessing the risks of innovation; in 2006, I explored that theme in the context of the biological sciences in the award-winning book Intervention: Confronting the Real Risks of Genetic Engineering and Life on a Biotech Planet.
 More details on my work at Hybrid Vigor are here.

 In January 2010, I moved to Pittsburgh, PA, for a courtesy position as a Senior Research Scholar in the Department of Engineering and Public Policy at Carnegie Mellon University.
 I’ve been working on a variety of projects with risk and technological innovation as the central theme.
 In Fall 2011, I’ll start teaching an undergraduate course called Public+Policy Writing, for students who want to learn the fundamentals of persuasive, accurate writing for professional or policy audiences.